Own-Data-Privateer/hoardy-mail/README.md

 ## [offlineimap](https://github.com/OfflineIMAP/offlineimap), [imapsync](https://github.com/imapsync/imapsync), and similar

-- `imaparms fetch` does deliveries from an IMAP server to your MDA instead of trying to synchronize state between some combinations of IMAP servers and local Maildirs (i.e. for `imaparms fetch` your IMAP server is always the source, never a destination);
+- `imaparms fetch` does deliveries from an IMAP server to your MDA instead of trying to synchronize state between some combinations of IMAP servers and local `Maildir`s (i.e. for `imaparms fetch` your IMAP server is always the source, never a destination);
 - `imaparms` has other subcommands, not just `imaparms fetch`.

 # Some Fun and Relevant Facts